Trout fishing is especially great in winter, while swimming is best saved for warmer months.

-Located approximately 18km from Cheshunt, the lake offers a picturesque recreational area perfect for BBQs, walking and hiking, fishing, canoeing and four wheel driving activities.
-The lake contains trout, redfin and some macquarie perch, and the size can surprise, with trout to 3kg and some healthy reddies in the warmer months.
+The lake contains trout, redfin and macquarie perch, and the size can surprise, with trout up to 3kg and some healthy reddies.

-As an irrigation storage, Lake William Hovell is often at the mercy of huge fluctuations in water level, with the lake sometimes drawing down to virtually the old river course in summer and filling to 100+% in winter.
-As a result of this it fishes best for trout during the winter months.
+As an irrigation storage, Lake William Hovell is often at the mercy of huge fluctuations in water level, with the lake sometimes drawing down to virtually the old river course in summer and filling to 100%+ in winter.
+As a result, trout fishing is best during winter months.

 Target Species: Brown and rainbow trout, redfin.
 Macquarie perch are protected in this storage.

 Best Methods: For trout, fish can be caught trolling, bait fishing, fly fishing or lure casting.
 For redfin, trolling, bait fishing, lure casting and jigging work well in the warmer months.

 Lure Selection: Rapalas, baby merlins, mepps, celtas and tassies all work well here at times.